Skip to content

 In practice, AI allocation is rarely a single strategy.
 For many families, understanding how to use AI to invest in stocks becomes part of a coordinated portfolio that combines public exposure, private markets, and long-term wealth planning.

-Tax efficiency without structure can create unintended consequences.
+Tax efficiency without coordination can limit long-term outcomes.

-Many investors researching private placement life insurance focus on tax benefits.
-As portfolios grow, however, the challenge shifts from reducing taxes to structuring investments within a broader financial strategy.
+Many investors researching tax efficient wealth transfer focus on minimizing taxes at a point in time.
+As portfolios grow, however, the challenge shifts to structuring wealth transfer within a broader financial strategy.

-For high-net-worth families, PPLI must be integrated into a coordinated framework that considers tax efficiency, liquidity planning, reporting complexity, and long-term wealth transfer.
+For high-net-worth families, this requires a coordinated framework that considers tax efficiency, liquidity needs, reporting complexity, and long-term family objectives.

-At Covenant, PPLI is applied within a broader wealth management approach designed to support disciplined portfolio construction and multigenerational capital continuity.
+At Covenant, wealth transfer strategies are integrated into a broader wealth management approach designed to support disciplined portfolio construction and multigenerational capital continuity.

 11-600x600